danomatika/ofxPd/README.md

 ### For Codeblocks (Win & Linux):

-Rename the *.cbp and *workspace files to the same name as the project folder.
+Rename the *.cbp and *.workspace files to the same name as the project folder.
 Open the workspace, readd the renamed project file, and remove the old project.

 Adding ofxPd to an Existing Project
 -----------------------------------